 Mali Seenche So Ghara, Ritu Aaye Phal Hoye

 Translation: Slowly tread, O Mind!
-For everything happens in its own pace, no matter what do you.
+For everything happens in its own pace, no matter what you do.
 Even if the gardener waters the plants with 100 buckets, the fruits come only when the right season comes.

 P.S – no fun in hybrid ones 😉

 Kind of like – if you hurry, you still won’t get nine babies in one month.
 That is not earthly possible.
 The same with our lives.
 Hurry leads to chaos and worry.
-It distracts and divides out attention to detail and sets lose the beast of carelessness and wastefulness.
+It distracts and divides our attention to detail and sets loose the beast of carelessness and wastefulness.

 This doha talks about the virtue and value of patience.
 Trust me – it sounds easy.
 But in practice, inculcating patience is a very difficult task.
 What is important is – we keep making efforts that keep adding up while we move towards our big bang impact!